North Shore, New Zealand: Economy

-In the 2006 New Zealand census, the median income for North Shore residents over 15 years was $29,100, compared with a national average of $24,400.

-The racial makeup of the city was 67.5% European, 18.5% Asian, 6.3% Māori, 3.4% Pacific Islander, and 1.8% from the Middle East, Africa or Latin America.
-Just under 10% gave their ethnicity as "New Zealander", with most of this group having identified itself as European in former Census surveys.

-A notable number of South African expatriates have made North Shore their home.
-Some estimates have them as 10% (or more) of the total population, with most residing in the East Coast Bays.

 Television

 The North Shore is the onscreen home of New Zealand's most successful soap opera: Shortland Street (It was previously primarily filmed there but still has scenes on the North Shore).
 Go Girls is another popular show set on the North Shore.
 Prime TV channel has its studios and based in Albany.

 Sports

 The North Shore is home to the North Harbour Rugby Union, who field a team in the Mitre 10 Cup.
 They are based at North Harbour Stadium in Albany.
 North Shore Rugby Football Club, who play in Devonport, are the oldest rugby union club in the Auckland Region and one of the oldest in New Zealand.
 The North Shore is also home to North Shore United, founded in 1886, the oldest surviving association football club in New Zealand.